jsifalda/obsipulse-plugin/README.md

 - **How secure is my data with YourPulse?**
   - We take your privacy seriously.
 No personal data from your vault is shared with us (it stays in your vault), plugin only collects your anonymised behavioural data points - such as the number of words written.
 - **Can I use YourPulse offline?**
-  - Yes, all features work offline, with sync occurring when you‘re back online.
+  - Yes, all features work offline, with sync occurring when you're back online.
 - **What network requests and why this plugin does?**
   - YourPulse Plugins makes API calls to store meta data of your writing activity and the list of plugins you use.
 Nothing else, no third party tracking or analysis. **We don't send your note content anywhere without your permission!**
 - **Will YourPulse work with multiple Obsidian vaults?**